Jctrp/socialea/README.md

 # Data Preparation
 To perform data preprocessing, please refer to [PGP](https://github.com/nachiket92/PGP), as this work utilizes its project structure.
+The environment configuration is also consistent with it.

 # Code Implementation
  Suppose that the data has undergone proper preprocessing and has been appropriately placed in their respective directory locations.